zackmcnulty/Gene_Regulatory_Network_Game/README.md

 Update the team names on the google form if necessary, and when creating the score file (step 3 below) make sure these team names match those in the score file.

-Students can be given the following link to fill out the form: [LINK](https://goo.gl/forms/tNdhQsd37YHjuPTJ2).
+Students can be given the following [link](https://goo.gl/forms/tNdhQsd37YHjuPTJ2) to fill out the form.
 They will need to be logged into their UW Google account.

 1. Download csv from google forms
 2. Unzip csv into the same directory as `run_experiments.py`